Is Kiwi.com safe for Booking Flights

 Kiwi.com uses unique algorithm to find the cheapest flights for you.
 It lets you book flights with multiple carriers all in one trip for a cheaper price.

-Kiwi does it because it combines tickets from different airlines that might not normally work together.
+Kiwi flights can do this because it combines tickets from different airlines that might not normally work together.

-This lets Kiwi.com find cheap flights and flight combinations that most other websites and booking apps just can't.
+This lets Kiwi find cheap flights and flight combinations that most other websites and booking apps just can't.

 The unique proprietary algorithm kiwi flights use is called Virtual Interlining.